tliron/opengl-3d-vision-bridge/README.md

 This library relies on you, the *developer*, to render separate images for the left and right eyes.
 It is not a magical wrapper that allows existing OpenGL games to use 3D Vision.
-That nice automatic support for 3D Vision that Direct3D games enjoy relies on heuristics baked into NVIDIA's Direct3D support.
+That nice automatic support for 3D Vision that Direct3D games enjoy relies on heuristics baked into NVIDIA's driver.
 (Indeed, these heuristics are imperfect and many games do not run well with 3D Vision if they were not designed and tested for using it.)
-These heuristics are not supported for OpenGL.
+These heuristics are not supported in OpenGL.
+Indeed, the usual 3D Vision configuration in the NVIDIA Control Panel will not have any affect on this library, neither will the depth/convergence hot keys work.

 *Not* OpenGL quad buffers: